Regular home maintenance is important!

 - All homes are suspect of wood-destroying insects (termites, carpenter bees, carpenter ants, etc.).
 Have your home inspected annually by a professional and treated if necessary.

-Every home should be inspected at least every third or fourth year as part of a regular homeowner maintenance program.
+Every home should be inspected at least every third or fourth year as part of a regular homeowner maintenance and safety program.

 Inspected Once, Inspected Right!®